-AP Recruit Search Report
+UC Recruit Search Report

-In all cases, the final selection must be entered in AP Recruit.
-Additionally, a Search Report is required to be submitted for review and approval 30 calendar days after a search is completed (hire is finalized, search is cancelled or search has failed).
+In all cases, the final selection must be entered in UC Recruit.
+Additionally, a Search Report is required to be submitted for review and approval 30 calendar days after a search is completed (hire is finalized, search is cancelled, or search has failed).
 Search Plans for the following Academic Year will not be processed for approval until all previous years (14-15AY or later) completed recruitments have an approved Search Report on file and have been concluded.
-For additional information, refer to AP Recruit: Training: Search Report User Guide.